Prabhassharma177/fakewhatsapp/README.md

 This is a message app that show your chat.

-when was I studing Ejs then I created this app
+when was I studing Ejs then I created this app.